1200ppi or Die

 Taking advantage of this technique I can now quickly duplicate my illustration, drop in some additional Bitmap Tiff texture files from my texture stash and draw-in vector shapes with the pen tool much faster than if I was messing around in Photoshop with my canvas resolution set in stone.

-The advantage of this process is that I can work with a level of texture and detail that is impossible to achieve in Illustrator alone without the clunkyness of trying to create page layouts in an app designed primarily for image processing and having fun with family portraits.
+The advantage of this process is that I can work with a level of texture and detail that is impossible to achieve in Photoshop alone without the clunkyness of trying to create page layouts in an app designed primarily for image processing and having fun with family portraits.